eng-james-o/AirfM/README.md

 ### Prerequisites

-- Python: 3.5 - 3.11 (Ensure you are using a compatible version)
+- Python: 3.5 - 3.11 (Ensure you are using a compatible version pair for python and qt)
 - Qt: 5.15.11 - 5.15.15 (Required by PySide2)
 - PySide2: Compatible with Qt 5.15.11 - 5.15.15
 - Qt Charts (included with PySide2)